 Reinhard Melzer has lived with spasticity ever since birth, due to which his hands are almost completely disabled.
 Born on 8 September 1938 in Mark, he depends on a wheelchair to get around.
 At school, he learned to write using mouth and also practised mouth painting.
 He lived in nursing homes for many years.
 Painting became a hobby for him and an important part of life.
 “If I hadn’t had painting, I’d never have survived it all,” he says in an interview.
 In 1962, Reinhard Melzer was received into AMFPA and initially supported as a Scholarship Holder.
 In 1992, he was granted Full Membership.
 With the support of art teachers and professional artists, he further developed the painting skills which he had taught himself.

-The move from the home to a small flat in Berlin at the end of the 1970s meant a newly-won independence and enabled him to unfold his artistic talent more freely.
+The move from the home to a small flat in Berlin at the end of the 1970s meant newly-won independence and enabled him to unfold his artistic talent more freely.
 Reinhard Melzer’s pictures reveal a huge joy in experimentation: he constantly depicts landscapes, people, still lifes, flowers in a wide variety of painting styles and painting techniques.
 His works range from realistic, detailed representations to abstract compositions, and have already been displayed in many solo and group exhibitions.
-His catalogue “Reinhard Melzer”, available from the MFK Publishing House, represents a cross section of his creative work up to now.
+His catalogue “Reinhard Melzer”, available from the MFK Publishing House, represents a cross-section of his creative works up to now.